How to Beat Pre-Menstrual Syndrome Naturally

 - Eat eight to ten cherries daily on an empty stomach seven to ten days before your periods start.
 It will help dispel the symptoms of PMS.

-Take medical advice from your doctor before starting with any remedy.
+Stopping Period Cramps fast without medicine is great but do take medical advice from your doctor before starting with any remedy.
 This will help you find the remedy best suited to your body constitution and health history.
-Keep a positive outlook and bid adieu to those PMS blues!
+Keep a positive outlook and bid adieu to those PMS blues and your period cramps!